CustomerSure

 Net Promoter Score is the metric at the heart of the Net Promoter System.

-His discovery of a customer loyalty metric that was reliably linked to business growth was a glass of cold water in the desert to leaders who knew that loyalty was important, but struggled to improve it: It’s hard to improve what you can’t make people accountable for, and it’s hard to make people accountable for things you can’t measure.
+His demonstration of a customer loyalty metric that was reliably linked to business growth was a glass of cold water in the desert to leaders who knew that loyalty was important, but struggled to improve it: It’s hard to improve what you can’t make people accountable for, and it’s hard to make people accountable for things you can’t measure.

 NPS says what you must do, but leaves a lot of the how up to you, as you know your business best.
 The three ‘unbreakable rules’ are as follows: